tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 **Note:** At this point if you've never run TileMill before you should find it in your Applications folder and run it - the first time it runs it will set up some folders we need for the next step.

-Now you can build and install a copy of the project with this new configuration to your MapBox projects directory.
+Now you can build and install a copy of the project with this new configuration to your Mapbox projects directory.
 In a terminal, `cd` to the directory where you extracted the project, then run the make program.
 For example:

     cd ~/Downloads/mapbox-osm-bright-*
     ./make.py